Othello: 19th century

+In 1848, Othello was produced by Barry Lewis at the Sans Souci Theatre in Calcutta.
+The casting of the white "Mrs. Anderson" opposite the dark-skinned Indian Baishnav Charan Auddy led to controversy, to polarized reviews, and to a fiasco on the opening night when half of the cast, military men, were prohibited from leaving barracks by order of the Brigadier of Dum Dum.

 For Tommaso Salvini and Edwin Booth the role of Othello was a career-length project.
 Salvini always played the role in Italian, even when acting alongside a company performing in English.
 His conception of the role was of a barbarian with savage and passionate instincts concealed by a thick veneer of civilisation.
 Konstantin Stanislavski admired, and was greatly influenced by, Salvini's Othello, which he saw in 1882.
 In My Life in Art, Stanislavski recalls Salvini's scene before the Senate, saying that the actor "grasped all of us in his palm, and held us there as if we were ants or flies".
 Booth, in complete contrast, played Othello as a restrained gentleman.
 When Ellen Terry played Desdemona she commented on how much Booth's style helped her: "It is difficult to preserve the simple, heroic blindness of Desdemona to the fact that her lord mistrusts her, if her lord is raving and stamping under her nose.
 Booth was gentle with Desdemona."

+Booth was also an acclaimed Iago, and his advice to actors of the role was: "to portray Iago properly you must seem to be what all the characters think and say you are, not what the spectators know you to be; try to win even them by your sincerity.
+Don't act the villain."

 Stanislavski himself first played Othello in 1896.
 He was dissatisfied with his own performance, later recalling "I was able to reach nothing more than insane strain, spiritual and physical impotence, and the squeezing of tragic emotion out of myself."